This recipe was created in partnership with the American Lamb Board. All thoughts and opinions are always my own.

 - 2 chopped anchovy filets

-- Make the garlic and herb marinade by combining garlic, rosemary leaves, thyme, red pepper flakes, lemon zest and olive oil in food processor or blender.
+- Make the herb marinade by combining the rosemary leaves, thyme, red pepper flakes, lemon zest and olive oil in food processor or blender.
 Pulse until well chopped, but not completely pureed.

 - Pat the lamb dry with paper towels, then sprinkle the salt and freshly ground pepper over the entire lamb leg.
-Rub the garlic and herb mixture all over the lamb.
+Rub the herb mixture all over the lamb.